kinkerl/persy/README.markdown

      $ persy                                # starts persy

-Setup for syncing and/o usinga remote backup
+Setup for syncing and/or using a remote backup
 ------------
 If you want to sync or backup your files on a remote server, you have to enable a public key authentication for the server!!!